 Did you know that it’s possible to turn off cellular data for specific apps on iPhone and iPad?
 For the most part, you don’t need to prevent certain apps from using mobile data.
-But this iOS 13 feature is useful if and when you are on a limited data plan.
+But this feature is helpful if and when you are on a limited data plan.
 Surprisingly, we can use this trick to block ads in iPhone games too.
 If this sounds interesting, let’s dig in and learn more.

-Step #1.
-Open the Settings app on your iPhone.
+- Open the Settings app on your iPhone.

 - Tap on Cellular.

 That’s all, mate.